adicu/adicu.github.com-dep/README.md

 3. Jekyll - The main event.
 Simply run the command, `bundle install` and you're good to go.

-4. Run the server by executing `jekyll serve` in the root directory of the site.
+4. Run the server by executing `jekyll serve --watch` in the root directory of the site.

 5. Visit `http://localhost:4000/` in ~~Internet Explorer~~ your browser.